rahmaha/rahmaha/README.md

 - 👋 Hi, I’m @rahmaha
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Deep Learning and Machine Learning
-- 💞️ I’m looking to collaborate on deep learning or machine learning project
+- 💞️ I’m looking to collaborate on deep learning or machine learning project.
-- 📫 How to reach me by rahma.hayuning712@gmail.com
 - 🚩 I'm still new to AI so I hope those who see my project will understand and it would be better to comment and also I'm learning English so there are still many mistakes.
 Thank you and I'm sorry

 <!---